nalgeon/redka/README.md

 docker run --rm -p 6380:6380 nalgeon/redka redka -h 0.0.0.0 -p 6380
 ```

-Note that running in a container may result in poorer performance.

 Once the server is running, connect to it using `redis-cli` or an API client like `redis-py` or `go-redis` — just as you would with Redis.

 ```shell